 Programming is done by the collective and professionals on the advisory committee.

 The Jury of the different categories is composed of distinguished and establish international and US professionals from all disciplines and the voting takes place confidentially and anonymously.

 1. Grand Prize: Winning feature film.
 1/2 day consultation with Candy Factory for deliverables, packaging, and promotion.
-Michael Aram designed - gold plated trophy...
+Michael Aram designed trophy...
 And a week-long run of the winner in the first two years.
-New awards are being negotiated and will be announced soon.
+New awards are negotiated and announced annually.

 2. Documentary Prize: Winning Documentary Distribution deal with IndiePix.
 Packaging and Consultation from Cinema Libre for the winning Documentary and discounts for post production work.